bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/common-tabs.rst

    Here you can set additional information for the created case.
-The set values are only informational and have no effect on how this case is treated by Axon Ivy.
+The set values are only informational and have no effect on how this case is treated by |axon-ivy|.
 These custom fields can easily be queried on case user interfaces to allow sorting and filtering.